akitten/vcard-linkedin-parser/README.md

 ## Why

-LinkedIn give you the choice to export your contacts using the vCard format.
-However if you need to do some data manipulation it is easier to use a json format.
-So this module will convert a vcard LinkedIn format to a json format.
+LinkedIn give you the choice to export your contacts using the [vCard](https://en.wikipedia.org/wiki/VCard) format (see https://www.linkedin.com/people/export-settings).
+However if you need to do some data manipulation with javascript it is easier to use a json format.

+this module will convert a vcard LinkedIn format string to a json format.

 ##  How